Ernest Davis (brewer): Career

 Davis joined the brewing industry with W Macarthur & Co, and later became managing director of Hancock & Co.
 In 1923, New Zealand Breweries was formed.
 He was a brewery baron for half a century, and a master tactician against the Prohibition movement.
 His brother, Eliot Davis, was also in brewing.

 During the 1912 Waihi miners' strike, the strike leaders were imprisoned.
 They were released in November for securities of £1600, which was put up by Davis.
 He was a major source of funds for the Labour Party, and was Michael Joseph Savage's employer for most of the period 1908–1919.
 He also employed John A. Lee to manage the Palace Hotel in Rotorua from 1929 to 1931 after Lee lost his seat in Parliament.

-The historian and polictial scientist Barry Gustafson has described Davis as "a millionaire who from 1912 until his death was a very generous financial supporter of the Labour Party ...
+The historian and political scientist Barry Gustafson has described Davis as "a millionaire who from 1912 until his death was a very generous financial supporter of the Labour Party ...
 A ruthless businessman, benefactor of worthy causes, and with an eye for the opposite sex."